vtex/shoreline/styleguides/admin/documentation/theming/inline-styles.md

 ## styles & styleOverrides

 Both have the same behavior, and accept a valid [`StyleObject`](/theming/style-object/).
-The difference is the semantic of their usage.
+The difference is the semantic of their usage, and where they should be applied.

 **Styles:**